iamtekeste/sd-cli/readme.md

 # sd-cli
-// => Command to minimize all open windows and show desktop from the terminal.
+> Command to minimize all open windows and show desktop from the terminal.
 Currently only works on Ubuntu.

 ## CLI

 ```
-$ npm install --global show-desktop
+$ npm install --global sd-cli
 ```

 ```